Murder of Phyllis Reiger: Appeals

 McQuade attempted to apply for leave to appeal against his conviction and sentence, but the Court of Criminal Appeal refused the application on 3 July 1935.

 The following year, McQuade again attempted to apply for leave to appeal but it again was refused by the Court of Criminal Appeal on 2 March 1936.

 McQuade's prison time and later life

 McQuade served his sentence at Stewart's Creek Gaol in Townsville and on the Numinbah Prison Farm.

 His ability to serve out his sentence at Numinbah was met with opposition from sections of the press, namely Brisbane's Truth newspaper which published articles questioning why a convicted murderer with a life sentence could be allowed to attend a prison farm.

-Upon McQuade's release from prison in the 1950's, he and his wife lived at Stones Corner.
+Upon McQuade's release from prison in the 1950s, he and his wife lived at Stones Corner.
 He found employment as a grass cutter while his wife worked as a shop assistant.

 John Thomas McQuade died at the age of 71 on 10 January 1964.
 His wife May Ballinger died at the age of 67 on 17 July 1968.

 They were both cremated at the Mt Thompson Memorial Gardens in Holland Park, where a commemorative plaque has been erected on a columbarium.